Legal Assistance Available to Seniors

-Call ADRC/AAA, Aging & Disability Resource Connection/Area Agency on Aging, (formerly known as New Jersey EASE) at 877-222-3737.
+Call ADRC/AAA, Aging & Disability Resource Connection/Area Agency on Aging, at 877-222-3737.
 To find your local ADRC/AAA office click here.

 Filing a Charge

 Charges of unlawful discrimination due to age must be filed with the U.S. Equal Employment Opportunity Commission (EEOC).
-If you feel as if you have been victimaized by age discriminated you should file a complaint as soon as possible as there are strict time limits to hearing a claim of this nature.
+If you feel as if you have been victimized by age discrimination, you should file a complaint as soon as possible as there are strict time limits to hearing a claim of this nature.